counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   title : "Counterflow Benefits"
   feature_item:
     # feature item loop
-    - name : "Automatic Code Reviews for Configuration Files" icon : "ti-eye" content : "Automatic code suggestions and comments in Pull Requests to share enforce your yaml conventions"
+    - name : "Update Yaml Files at Scale" icon : "ti-github" content : "Counterflow sends Pull Requests with the required changes to all your repositories from a single Slack command"

     # feature item loop
-    - name : "Apply Yaml Conventions at Scale" icon : "ti-github" content : "Counterflow sends Pull Requests with the required changes to all your repositories from a single Slack command"
+    - name : "Test Yaml Syntax Updates" icon : "ti-headphone-alt" content : "Preview how a new Yaml convention will be applied before sending a Pull Request"

     # feature item loop
-    - name : "Detect CounterFlow repositories"
+    - name : "Secure Yaml Updates"
-      icon : "ti-alert"
+      icon : "ti-eye"
-      content : "Notice when a GitHub repository has started to violate a Yaml convention after a deadline"
+      content : "Counterflow reviews your pull requests and checks specific Yaml properties and/or values"

     # feature item loop
-    - name : "Centralize your Tooling Conventions" icon : "ti-credit-card" content : "Have a single place with the list and the status of all your Yaml conventions."
+    - name : "Update your Stack Faster" icon : "ti-alert" content : "Rewrite Yaml files and synchronize teams with a clear deadline to start using the latest technologies"

     # feature item loop
-    - name : "Test Yml Code Changes and Conventions" icon : "ti-headphone-alt" content : "Validate how a new Yaml convention will be applied before sending Pull Requests"
+    - name : "Centralized Yaml Rules"
+      icon : "ti-credit-card"
+      content : "Manage in a single location the required syntax rules that your Yaml files need to follow."

     # feature item loop
-    - name : "Track Your Followers"
+    - name : "Check Your Followers"
       icon : "ti-pulse"
       content : "Track how many pull requests have been merged for new conventions and which pull requests are violating them"